 System ID: #110003

 Cal Water has provided high-quality water utility services in the Livermore area since 1927.
-We have 18,600 customer connections in our Livermore system and serve 25 more through a contract with Crane Ridge Mutual Water Company.
-We meet our Livermore and Crane Ridge Mutual customers' needs with a combination of local groundwater pumped from 12 wells and surface water purchased from Alameda County's Zone 7 Water Agency.
+We have 18,600 customer connections in our Livermore system, which includes customers we acquired through our purchase of the Crane Ridge Mutual Water Company.
+We meet our Livermore customers' needs with a combination of local groundwater pumped from 12 wells and surface water purchased from Alameda County's Zone 7 Water Agency.

 Most of our water supply makes its way from the Sierra Nevada mountains through the Delta via the South Bay Aqueduct to Zone 7 in the Bay Area.
 Zone 7 also uses rain runoff stored in the Del Valley Reservoir and groundwater from the Livermore-Amador Valley aquifer.
 Water is delivered to Cal Water's distribution system through eight connections with Zone 7.